raedbaff/task_manager_FE/README.md

 ## Run Options
 ### Option 1: Run with Docker Compose (Recommened)
 The project already includes a `docker-compose.yml` file.
 You **do not need to build anything** — the Docker image is public on Docker Hub.

+For convenience, this project includes a **single Docker Compose setup** that runs:

+- The frontend React app
+- The backend Spring Boot API

+You do **not** need to clone or run the backend repository separately — both services are pulled automatically from Docker Hub.

 To run the app:
 1. Make sure Docker and Docker Compose are installed.